lammps/lammps/doc/src/create_atoms.rst

 using the :doc:`molecule <molecule>` command, which reads a file that defines the molecule.
 The coordinates, atom types, charges, etc, as well as any bond/angle/etc and special neighbor information for the molecule can be specified in the molecule file.
+If the template contains multiple molecules, the *index* keyword can be used to select which molecule is inserted.
+The first molecule has index 1 and is the default, if the *index* keyword is omitted.
 See the :doc:`molecule <molecule>` command for details.
 The only settings required to be in this file are the coordinates and types of atoms in the molecule.